-BIO: As a kid, I grew up just outside of San Francisco in Burlingame CA. My fascination with marine life was notable even as a toddler, but it wasn't until I began surfing at the age of 8, that these cold waters started to become familiar.
-The rough Northern California coastline was a sanctuary that provided me a clear and positive path as I found myself growing older.
-At the age of 18, I started abalone diving on California's north coast and took to spearfishing shortly after.
-Aside from the abundance of food the ocean provided, I was (and still am) astounded with the beauty that lies just below the surface.
-My love of photography came as a way of trying to show people the incredible subsurface ecosystems that few of us ever get to see firsthand.
+Born in 1995, Marco grew up just outside of San Francisco, CA. His fascination with marine life was notable even as a toddler, but it wasn't until he began surfing at the age of 8, that the cold Northern California waters became familiar.
+This rough coastline was a sanctuary that provided Marco a clear and positive path as he found himself growing older.
+At the age of 18, Marco started freediving for abalone on California's north coast and took to spearfishing shortly after.
+Aside from the abundance of food the ocean provided, he was (and still is) astounded with the beauty that lies just below the surface.
+Marco's love of photography came as a way of trying to show people the incredible subsurface ecosystems that few of us ever get to see firsthand.

 Below are some images of myself and the ocean over the years: